byjlw/github-repo-analysis/docs/design.md

    - Raw data is converted to time series format
    - Issue states are tracked over time
    - Labels are processed for categorization
+   - Issue types are extracted and processed
    - Statistics are calculated for each time period

 3. Visualization:
    - Data is filtered to requested date range
+   - Standard issue trend charts are generated
+   - Label-based issue charts are created
+   - Issue type charts are conditionally generated when type data is available
-   - Charts are generated with standard formatting
+   - Charts are formatted with consistent styling
    - Output files are created in specified directory

 ### Contributor Analysis Pipeline